September 29, 2024

 Intangible assets are non-physical assets that hold value but do not have a physical form.
 They include intellectual property, software, brand recognition and customer lists.

-• Expert Opinions: Seek the expertise of professionals specializing in evaluating intangible assets.
+Seek the expertise of professionals specializing in evaluating intangible assets.
 For example, consult an intellectual property attorney or an experienced appraiser if you have intellectual property.
-Their opinions can carry significant weight during the protest process.

-• Market Research: Conduct market research to gather data on similar intangible assets in your industry.
-For example, if you own a software company and are disputing the assessed value of your software code, collect information on comparable software products, their sales and any relevant market trends.
-This market research can provide valuable evidence to support your case during the protest.
+Conduct market research to gather data on similar intangible assets in your industry.
+For example, if you own a software company and are disputing the assessed value of your software code, collect information on comparable software products, sales data and relevant market trends.

 Consider your local property tax authority’s guidelines, as evidence requirements may vary depending on your jurisdiction.
 Gathering the appropriate evidence and following the correct procedures will help you build a strong case for your business personal property tax appeal.